bioinfo-chru-strasbourg/howard/docs/help.configuration.md

 ## chunking_enable

+Chunking process aims to improve processing efficiency, either by:

-Chunking process by splitting input file into smaller parts.
-Use chunking parameters to define chunking size and partitioning fields.
+- splitting input file into smaller parts.

+- using duckDB database as a intermediate file storage.

 Default: `False`